Grazing Land Management land type mapping

 Improved GLM land type mapping

-The update from land type V3 (published in 2010), to the improved V6.1 (published in 2021), has been a collaborative effort between DAF and Department of Environment and Science involving an extensive review, development of new approaches, and validation with regional experts to create the best land type spatial layer for government and public use.
+The update from land type V3 (published in 2010), to the improved V6.1 (published in 2021), and now V7, (published 2022) has been a collaborative effort between DAF and Department of Environment and Science involving an extensive review, development of new approaches, and validation with regional experts to create the best land type spatial layer for government and public use.
 The latest land type spatial data incorporates the current Regional Ecosystems data with new techniques that use information from agricultural climate zones and grass-type production to improve the accuracy of mapped GLM land types across Queensland.

 Uses of GLM land type mapping?